Tell Me (Bobby Valentino song)

 "Tell Me" is a song by American R&B singer Bobby Valentino.
-It was released in the summer of 2005, as the second single from his debut album.
-The remix of the song features Lil Wayne from Bobby Valentino.
-The song sampled "For the World" composed by Tan Dun on the Hero soundtrack, starring Jet Li.
-British R&B singer Stevie Hoang's song No Games sampled from the same source.
+It was released in the summer of 2005, as the second single from his eponymous debut album.
+The remix of the song features Lil Wayne.
+The song samples "Yearning for Peace" composed by Tan Dun on the Hero soundtrack.

 Music video

 The video directed by Erik White featured a remixed version with rapper Lil Wayne, but that version was not featured on the album.